-The Gosling Foundation works to make the most of its disbursements through strategic expenditures.
+The Gosling Foundation works to make the most of its disbursements to support nature awareness and protect land of ecological value through strategic expenditures.
 In directing its resources the Foundation looks to mobilize, inspire and support organizations, programs and projects that are consistent with one or more of the following values and principles:

-Enhance capacity and leverage the Foundation's support by expanding an organization’s base of support through business initiatives that generate income, expanding engagement of membership, volunteerism, and other means.
+Projects that enhance capacity and leverage the support of the Foundation by generating income through business initiatives, increasing engagement of membership, volunteerism, and other means.
 The Foundation is generally not open to supporting ongoing operating or infrastructure costs.

 Pilot projects and practices that have potential for broad applicability.